IP Geolocation connection Rule

 4. Add a Direction Condition, with the logic set to Matches: Inbound.

-5. Add a Sender IP Geolocation Condition, with the Match Type set to Matches and the Value set to a list of the countries you wish to block.
+5. Add a Sender IP Geolocation condition, with the Match Type set to Matches and the Value set to a list of the countries you wish to block.

 You can add more than one country at a time, by simply continuing to add countries from the drop-down list.